Japanese war crimes: Torture of prisoners of war

-Japanese imperial forces employed widespread use of torture on prisoners, usually in an effort to gather military intelligence quickly.
-Tortured prisoners were often later executed.
+Japanese imperial forces employed widespread use of torture on prisoners of war, usually in an effort to gather military intelligence quickly.
+Tortured POWs were often later executed.
 A former Japanese Army officer who served in China, Uno Shintaro, stated:

-The effectiveness of torture might also have been counterproductive to Japan's war effort.
 After the atomic bombing of Hiroshima during World War II, the Japanese secret police tortured a captured American P-51 fighter pilot named Marcus McDilda to discover how many atomic bombs the Allies had and what the future targets were.
 McDilda, who had originally told his captors he knew nothing about the atomic bomb (and who indeed knew nothing about nuclear fission), "confessed" under further torture that the US had 100 atomic bombs and that Tokyo and Kyoto were the next targets:

 According to many historians, one of the favorite techniques of Japanese torturers was "simulated drowning", in which water was poured over the immobilized victim's head, until they suffocated and lost consciousness.
 They were then resuscitated brutally (usually with the torturer jumping on their abdomen to expel the water) and then subjected to a new session of torture.
 The entire process could be repeated for about twenty minutes.